Jadams314/Jadams314/README.md

 <h3 align="center">I Have a passion for writing code and making life easier!</h3>

-- 🔭 I’m currently working as a Developer for Kingland
+- 🔭 I’m currently working as a developer for Kingland

 - 🤝 I’m looking to collaborate on **projects that will hone my skills as a Java Developer**